-Every Saturday morning from mid March to end of October
+Most Saturday mornings from mid-March to end of October

 Will I be able to do it first time?

-Do I need water sports experience at all, would it make a difference?
+Do I need water sports experience?
+Would it make a difference?

-No but previous water sports experience is an advantage but it will make no difference, you will still be SUPing by the end of the lesson
+No, previous water sports experience is an advantage, but it will not make a significant difference.
+You will still be SUPing by the end of the lesson!

-What equipment do the SUP School HQ use?
+What equipment do the SUPer Club School provide for the lesson?

-Buoyancy aids will be provided but you will be expected to bring along any personal equipment that you require such as: Trainers that can get wet or wetsuit booties and a towel (just in case).
+We provide the boards, leashes, paddles and buoyancy aids but you will be expected to bring along any personal equipment that you require such as: Trainers that can get wet or wetsuit booties and a towel (just in case).

 What are the class sizes?

-There will be at least one fully qualified ASI Instructor taking the class with a maximum of 8 students to a class as we feel this is the maximum to operate safely.
-In Addition to the ASI qualified Instructor, our classes also incorporate experienced paddlers with a minimum ratio of 4 students to an experienced paddler, we have found our students benefit greatly having experienced paddlers on hand within the lesson.
+There will be at least one fully qualified Instructor taking the class with a maximum of 8 students to a class as we feel this is the maximum to operate safely.

 Where is the teaching location?

-Our SUP lessons take place at Surbiton on the quite waters of the River Thames with some great back drops.
+Our SUP lessons take place at Thames Sailing Club in Surbiton on the quiet waters of the River Thames with some great back drops.

 What if I can't swim?

-Like any water sport, it is highly recommend that can swim.
+Like any water sport, it is highly recommended that you can swim.
 However, we have buoyancy aids and will ensure that you go no deeper than chest high in the water should you be unfortunate enough to fall in.

-We are ASI (Academy of Surfing Instructors) qualified and an ASI Accredited Stand Up Paddle (SUP) School and abide by the high international standards for SUP school operations.
+We have qualified instructors and abide by the high international standards for SUP school operations.

-Once I have completed the SUP Lesson, what next?
+Once I have completed the SUP Lesson, what's next?

-Now that you can SUP safely and in control, you can join in with us on our SUP adventures, we paddle every Wednesday evening and a lot of Sundays
+Now that you can SUP safely and in control, you can enrol in our TSC as a SUP member.